Endpoint Troubleshooting Home page, questions, and responses

 Checking the status of responses using the summary tab

-In the animation opposite we show how the Summary tab on the Responses page can be used to check the status for the responses to a question.
+In the example we show how the Summary tab on the Responses page can be used to check the status for the responses to a question.
+To check the Response page Summary tab we will run a Configuration Manager client health check question.

 From the Tasks view navigate to Software Vendors→Microsoft→Configuration Manager